Goodbye Artificial Ingredients

-My grits recipes include ham and vegetables, but let’s face it; grits won’t wake you up without some butter or cheese flavor.
-Unfortunately, the instant flavored grits packets from the store include many unnatural ingredients like partially hydrogenated soybean oil, corn syrup solids, artificial flavors and colors, and monosodium glutamate.
+My grits recipes include meat and vegetables with several ways to add cheesy flavor so you don't have to rely on artificially-flavored instant grits packets from the store which include unnatural ingredients like partiyally hydrogenated soybean oil, corn syrup solids, artificial flavors and colors, and monosodium glutamate.

-The Quaker Oats plain grits don't have any of the additives.
+Quaker plain "quick" grits don't have any of the additives.

 Pack goldfish in a small plastic bag and enclose with other ingredients in a larger plastic bag.